Timmarusu

-Saluva Timmarusu (also known as Saluva Nayaka or Timmarasu; 31 December 1461 – 1534) was the prime minister (mahapradhana) and military commander of Krishnadevaraya.
+Saluva Timmarusu (also known as Saluva Nayaka or Timmarasu or Timmarasa or Tiramisu); 31 December 1461 – 1534) was the prime minister (mahapradhana) and military commander of Krishnadevaraya.
 He is also known as "Appaji".
 He had also served as the prime minister under Viranarasimha Raya and Tuluva Narasa Nayaka.

 Name

 Inscriptions mention him as Saluva Timma, Timma Rajah, Timayya and Timmarasa.
 Portuguese traveller Domingo Paes calls Timmarasa as "Temersea" who was Saluva Timma, Krishna Deva’s minister.
 The termination -rsea probably represents Arasa, the Kannada form for Rajah.
 Temersea = Timmarasa = Timma Rajah.

 Early life

 Burton Stein in The New Cambridge History of India states Timmarusu as belonging to a Telugu-speaking Niyogi Brahmin family.
 Another source mentions him as belonging to Kannada-speaking family.
 He was born on 31 December 1461 in Machilipatnam.

 Early career

 Timmarusu was responsible for the coronation of Krishnadevaraya.
 Records of Portuguese traveller Fernao Nuniz suggest that Vira Narasimha, while on his death bed, ordered Timmarasu to blind his half brother Krishnadevaraya to ensure that his own minor son of eight years would become king of the empire.
 Timmarasu instead presented the king with a pair of she-goat eyes in order to satisfy the wish of the dying king.
 This way Timmarasu ensured that Krishnadevaraya became the successor.
 However, K. A. N. Sastri believes that there is nothing to suggest anything but a friendly relationship between the two half-brothers.
 Timmarasu had very close relations with Tenali Ramakrishna and was a supporter of him.